sunshine274/MS3-my_book_journal/README.md

 ### For further improvements

 -   Some functionalities are not yet displayed, e.g. edit/delete lists, because they're still exclusive to the admin user only; however, in the future these functionalities should be open to every user for them to manage their own lists conveniently.
+-   Flash messages need further styling, possibly using Bootstrap toasts.
+-   Currently users do not receive comfirmation message before deleting a book/list, however, it should be added for essential protection.

 ## Deployment